-If not otherwise specified for CMXTRACE, the files CMXLa<pid> and CMXMa<pid> are created for the CMX library trace in the /var/opt/SMAWcmx/tmp directory.
+If not otherwise specified for CMXTRACE, the files CMXLapid and CMXMapid are created for the CMX library trace in the /var/opt/SMAWcmx/tmp directory. pid is the process ID.

-10.5.1 Notes about multi-threading
+10.6.1 Notes about multi-threading

 A CMX library trace generated in CMX V6.0 can be processed and prepared in a thread-specific way.
-The command $cmxl_mt$ is provided for this purpose.
-It interprets the ASCII file < tracefile> previously generated in binary format by cmxl ( $cmxl \dots > < tracefile>$ ).
+The command cmxl_mt is provided for this purpose.
+It interprets the ASCII file file previously generated in binary format by cmxl (cmxl ... file).
 For diagnostic purposes the complete corresponding ASCII file should be made available.

-The procedure has the following command syntax:
+The command has the following syntax:

-cmxl\mt[\-h][\-t\<tid>| all][\<file> ... ]
+cmxl_mt [-h] [-t{ tid | all }] [file ...]